5 Steps to Overcome Imposter Syndrome

 Simon Sinek nailed it when he said, “People don’t buy what you do; they buy why you do it.”

-Feelings that we aren't good enough also creep in when we lose sight of our potential.
-That's when it's time to lean into our photography skills.
+Feelings that we aren’t good enough also creep in we lose sight of our potential.
+That’s when it’s time to lean into your photography skills.

 Step #2 - “Repetition is the Mother of Skill”